IAC: A Framework for Enabling Patient Agency in the Use of AI-Enabled Healthcare: IAC Framework

-To begin the deployment of the ACIPS framework in a real-life setting, the {\sl Acceptability} principle will be evaluated to measure how accepting a patient is of a proposed AI-enabled intervention being introduced for use in their healthcare.
-The evaluation methodology will include at least five questions where the possible range of answers will be based on a modified Likert scale with five options: Acceptable, Slightly acceptable, Neutral, Slightly unacceptable, and Unacceptable.
+\textbf{Acceptability Procedure} To continue using the IAC framework, the {\sl Acceptability} principle will be evaluated to measure how accepting a patient is of a proposed AI-enabled intervention being introduced for use in their healthcare.
+Our proposed evaluation methodology includes questions where the possible range of answers is based on a modified Likert scale with five options: Acceptable, Slightly acceptable, Neutral, Slightly unacceptable, and Unacceptable.
+While a Likert scale is proposed in this context, healthcare practitioners may find other measurement scales \cite{hodge2003phrase} more relevant to them.
 A sample list of questions is depicted below:

-\begin{enumerate} \item How acceptable is having your medical professional use AI on you? \item How acceptable is this technology being used in your treatment? \item How acceptable is this technology being used in place of your primary care physician? \item How acceptable is this technology taking data from you? \item How acceptable is this technology having access to your personal health data? \end{enumerate}
+\begin{enumerate} \item How acceptable is having your healthcare practitioner use AI on you? \item How acceptable is this technology being used in your treatment? \item How acceptable is this technology being used in place of the practitioner? \item How acceptable is this technology being used to support the work of the practitioner? \item How acceptable is this technology taking data from you? \item How acceptable is this technology to have access to your personal health data? \end{enumerate} The above questions are a combination of affect and cognition measures \cite{sekhon2017acceptability} that may prompt informal questions about the technology from the patient to the healthcare provider.
+These conversations serve to ease the patients' worries and increase trust and transparency.

-\subsection{Comfortability}
+\subsubsection{Comfortability}